 When studying a University Level Qualification there are two main associated costs; tuition fees and living costs.
 Tuition fees refer to the fee charged by the college or university for your course tuition.
 Tuition fees are dependent on the qualification you study and the tuition fees charged by the College can be found on the individual course listing.

 Living costs are the associated costs of studying and include expenses such as books, rent and travel.
 Although higher education may seem expensive, there are lots of funding options available to help you while you are studying.

 Tuition Fee Loan

-Tuition Fee Loans are available to UK and EU full time and part time students from Student Finance England and are only repayable after you graduate and earn over £21,000 a year.
+Tuition Fee Loans are available to UK and EU full time and part time students from Student Finance England and are only repayable after you graduate and earn over £25,000 a year.
 This loan is paid directly to the college or university in instalments throughout the year to cover your course fees.
 Outstanding loans not repaid will be written off after 30 years from when you're due to start making repayments.